kreijack/bombrowser/tests/TESTS.md

 Test description:
 - click on the copy checkbox
 - change the new/code in 82004C"
-- unmark the "Copy document" checkbox
+- check the "Copy document" checkbox
 - press "Copy/Revise button"
 - A confirmation dialog appears; press yes